petrosAth/practice/README.md

 # About

-This is a practise repo for quick testing and trying new staff.
+This is a practice repository for quick testing and trying new staff.

-## Languages

-- `HTML`

 ## Tools